xuzhi2021/ESCodeGen/README.md

 **appendix - snowball backward (after searching).csv:** 258 papers got by searching keywords on 1037 candidate papers from backward snowballing.
 If you filter out those with exclude=1, you will get 160 candidate papers.
 If you check those with selected=1, you will get 8 relevant papers.
+It also contains a column "snowballing source title" indicating where each paper is snowballed from.

 **appendix - snowball backward (after searching).csv:** 251 papers got by searching keywords on 7056 candidate papers from forward snowballing.
 If you filter out those with exclude=1, you will get 132 candidate papers.
 If you check those with selected=1, you will get 1 relevant paper.
+It also contains a column "snowballing source title" indicating where each paper is snowballed from.

 **appendix - relevant paper 26 (specific).csv:** 26 relevant papers from 17 (specific search) + 8 (backward snowballing) + 1 (forward snowballing).
-Containing labeled dimensions, and relevant phases indicating the dimensions.
+It contains labeled dimensions, and relevant phases indicating the dimensions.